NicholasHellmers/NicholasHellmers/README.md

 - 👀 I’m interested in solving problems using software.
 - 🌱 I’m currently learning networking with Go.
 - 💞️ I’m looking to collaborate on everything that I find cool.
-- 📫 How to reach me: - email: nihe1661@colorado.edu
+- 📫 How to reach me: - email: nihe1661@colorado.edu, [LinkedIn Profile](https://www.linkedin.com/in/nicholas-hellmers/)

 <!---
 ParaguayanViking/ParaguayanViking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.